OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Introduction

 \item \textbf{Bad models.} The solve time for an optimization problem can depend on the particular modeling formulation chosen, and on how the structure of the problem is communicated to the solver.
 Optimization experts spend much of their effort modeling the problem to enhance the efficiency of the solution method.
 A challenge for LLMs is to produce not just an accurate model, but good code that solves the problem quickly. \end{itemize}

 This paper studies the feasibility of using LLMs to expand the reach of operations research techniques and analytic methods for decision making by studying the performance of OptiMUS, an automated system we have developed that uses LLMs combined with traditional solvers to model and solve (mixed integer) linear programs (MILPs).
-Our studies of OptiMUS demonstrate both the promise and pitfalls of the LLM approach to quantitative decision making, and help clarify the effectiveness of LLMs for optimization modeling as of 2024.
+Our studies of OptiMUS demonstrate both the promise and pitfalls of the LLM approach to quantitative decision making, and help clarify the effectiveness of LLMs for optimization modeling as of 2026.
 More broadly, through ablation studies, this paper shows how structured reasoning pipelines provide a clear pathway to address current limitations and enhance the reliability of LLM-based systems in optimization.
+Through systematic ablation studies, we find that the primary bottleneck in LLM-assisted optimization modeling is system architecture, not LLM capability.
+Modular decomposition with targeted error correction enables weaker models to match stronger models using naive prompting, and matches fine-tuned specialist models without retraining costs.